Public Health Reads That Spark Conversation and Further Study

 Recently I joined HEDIR, a longstanding discussion list designed to help health educators communicate more effectively and efficiently.
 I’m not actually a health educator myself, but I do help curate information on public health topics, and I needed to search the HEDIR archives.

 Recently a thread popped up on the list when someone asked for book recommendations for their MSPH graduate students.
-“Not text books, tomes or classic reads,” explained the query, “but rather a light, summer read that relates to (some aspect of) our field.”
+“Not textbooks, tomes or classic reads,” explained the query.
+But these are engaging books that tell the human story behind public health issues.

 The suggestions were fantastic.
 I thought our readers might enjoy seeing them.